 - Set oven to 350F

 - Lightly spray a 9 or 10 inch spring form pan.

 - Whisk together the flour, baking powder, and salt and set aside.

 - Cream the soft butter and sugar together in a stand mixer for 3-4 minutes, until light and fluffy.
 Scrape down the side of the bowl a couple of times.

 - Beat in the eggs, one at a time, and then beat in the vanilla.

-- Stir the sour cream and buttermilk together, and then add the flour to the mixing bowl alternately with the wet, beginning and ending with the flour.
+- Stir the sour cream and buttermilk together to blend, and then add the flour to the mixing bowl alternately with the sourcream/milk, beginning and ending with the flour.
 Mix until combined, but don't over mix.

 - Fold in the berries and turn into the prepared pan.
 Smooth out the top.
 Sprinkle the surface of the cake liberally with granulated sugar.

-- Bake for 35-40 minutes, or until the cake no longer jiggles in the center and the top is golden and slightly crackled.
+- Bake for 40-45 minutes, or until the cake no longer jiggles in the center and the top is golden and slightly crackled.
+The exact cooking time will depend on the pan size you use.
 You can insert a toothpick in the center to test.